 The SQL functions that the database server defines handle the built-in data types.
 For a UDT to use any of these functions, you can overload the function that handles the UDT.
-For more information on the details of writing userdefined functions, see Chapter 4, "Developing a User-Defined Routine."
-For information about overloading functions, refer to "Overloading Routines" on page 3-13.
+For more information on the details of writing user-defined functions, see Chapter 4, "Developing a User-Defined Routine," on page 4-1.
+For information about overloading functions, refer to "Overloading Routines" on page 3-11.